bitterjug/devjournal-crypto/devjournal.markdown

 ### 11:54

 I'm looking at the char wdths.
-I  can adjust the grid widths for the production charts to make the meta 3 and the charts 7, but the charts don't grow to that width on large screen sizes because of the 600 width for the iframe.
+I  can adjust the grid widths for the production charts to make the meta 3 and the charts 7, but the charts don't grow to that width on large screen sizes because of the 600 width for the iframe. option 1) change the iframe width for all charts to something larger, e.g. 800?? then all charts get wider when the screen size is wide enough to allow the 6-col region to be larger than 600.
+And for the wide charts, 7-col.
+Otherwise, if the normal charts are never supposed to be wider than 600, I have to set the chart iframe size differently in normal and wide charts.